kevinvincent/RedditFixer/README.md

  > No personally identifying information will be sent, you can look at the developer console of chrome yourself to confirm.
 All we will send is the thing id, percentage, and score
 * We essentially crowdsource the '% like this' and total score for all submissions and store them elsewhere after computing the upvotes and downvotes using an algorithm (thanks to /u/bxtk for the code samples)
-* We then display these on a subreddit's page
+* We then display these on a subreddit's page when other's view that submission

 Just to reiterate **the comments below refer to the original plugin**; the update (which will be released later today) will stop tracking votes and will just perform the features stated above.